manni-truong/humanactivityrec/README.md

 source("run_analysis.R")
 ```

-It should only take a few seconds to finish and by the end produces a file called tidy_data.csv.
+It should only take a few seconds to finish and by the end produces a file called tidy_data.txt which meets the principles of tidy in a wide format.